Anirud-06/Data-Driven-Intermittent-Fault-Diagnosis-From-Data-Acquisition-to-CNN-Based-Classification/README.md

 Prerequisites
 Python 3.8+

-TensorFlow 2.x (for 1D-CNN implementation)
+TensorFlow 2.x (for 3D-CNN implementation) with GPU support for faster epochs.

 NumPy, SciPy